-- A. The State Planning Council is designated as the Metropolitan Planning Organization ("MPO") for the State of Rhode Island by section 42-11-10 of the General Laws of Rhode Island entitled, "Statewide Planning Program".
-The role and responsibilities of the MPO are set forth in Public Law 114-94, Fixing America's Surface Transportation (FAST) Act, and the following regulations as found in the Code of Federal Regulations ("CFR"): - Federal Highway Administration regulation 23 CFR 450 entitled, "Highways Planning Assistance and Standards", including Subpart B "Statewide Transportation Planning and Programming" and Subpart C "Metropolitan Planning and Programing"; and - Federal Transit Administration regulation 49 CFR 613 entitled, "Transportation Planning Assistance and Standards", including Subpart A "Metropolitan Planning and Programing" and Subpart B "Statewide Transportation Planning and Programming".
+- 1.5.1 Purpose and Authority - A. The State Planning Council is designated as the Metropolitan Planning Organization ("MPO") for the State of Rhode Island by section 42-11-10 of the General Laws of Rhode Island entitled, "Statewide Planning Program".
+The role and responsibilities of the MPO are set forth in Public Law 114-94, the Infrastructure Investment and Jobs Act (IIJA), and the following regulations as found in the Code of Federal Regulations ("CFR"): - Federal Highway Administration regulation 23 CFR 450 entitled, "Highways Planning Assistance and Standards", including Subpart B - "Statewide Transportation Planning and Programming" and Subpart C - "Metropolitan Planning and Programing"; and - Federal Transit Administration regulation 49 CFR 613 entitled, "Transportation - Planning Assistance and Standards", including Subpart A - "Metropolitan Planning and Programing" and Subpart B - "Statewide Transportation Planning and Programming".